sodabeans/Algorithm/README.md

 # Algorithm Problems for Coding Test
-Solving algorithm problems from BOJ, Programmers, and SWEA
+Solving algorithm problems from Baekjoon, Programmers, SWEA, and more!